 She tugged on the zipper but the zipper seemed to be stuck!
 She pulled one more time without any luck.

 Jeri turned, and twisted, and flapped her wings, But the dress would not budge the stubborn old thing!
 She struggled, and wriggled, and stood on her head, as Dog watched in amusement from his sunshine-y bed.

 “It will have to be cut, since you’re no help without thumbs!’
 Jeri just laughed, thinking of how silly this had become.

 She twisted again, but it was no use.
 And with a small sigh, she reached for scissors to cut herself loose.

 Try as she might, with no mirror to see, Jeri was unable to cut herself free!
 The scissors got caught in the loop on the zipper, and Jeri’s wings fluttered a little quicker.

 “Trapped, oh, I’m trapped’!
 Jeri muttered as she tried to grab the scissors, her wings all aflutter.

 With one more bend, and a pull, Jeri let out a shout, she wasn’t sure how it happened, but suddenly she was out!

 The dress slipped off, and the scissors clanked to the floor.
 Dog barked in success and sauntered to the door.
 Jeri picked up the dress and put it away, there would time to play princess another day.

 Rebecca is an Elliot Lake raised actress, author, vocalist, makeup artist, and dancer.
-Her 4 year old theater company, That’s My Cue Productions, celebrates diversity and inclusion, performing her own plays, as well as plays by Canadian playwrights.
-When not performing, or writing, Rebecca enjoys playing, and coaching slo-pitch, and is an avid fan of the Elliot Lake Wildcats Hockey team.
+Her 4-year-old theater company, That’s My Cue Productions, celebrates diversity and inclusion, performing her own plays, as well as plays by Canadian playwrights.
+When not performing, or writing, Rebecca enjoys playing, and coaching slow-pitch, and is an avid fan of the Elliot Lake Wildcats Hockey team.